UICrail/CDM-RST/ontology/src/readme.md

-Folder containing the ontology.
-You can use any format, but WIDOCO expects RDF/XML files (.owl or .rdf) and, second best, .ttl.
+Folder containing the Rolling Stock ontologies.

+core.ttl only imports all other ontologies for checking.